£0.00 (0 items)

 and then the student is asked to teach that new skill to another person.

-What now happens is that a process that we may be able to handle in a semi-automatic, unconscious way simply by copying the trainer is driven to a deeper level where we have to take time and think about what we are doing to be able to explain it to another colleague.
+What now happens is that a process that we may be able to handle in a semi-automatic, unconscious way, simply by copying the trainer, is driven to a deeper level where we have to take time and think about what we are doing in order to be able to explain it to another colleague.

-Students worked for major spectacles and contact lenses retailer in one of our ILM Train the Trainer courses.
-As part of her practical demonstration, she showed us how they taught new employees to measure a customer for new glasses.
+One of our BTEC Training the Trainer students worked for a major retailer of spectacles and contact lenses.
+As part of her practical demonstration she showed us how they taught new employees to measure a customer for new glasses.

 then we had to perform the actions ourselves;

-By trying to teach another student, we could highlight those parts of the process that we were not completely clear about.
+By trying to teach another student, we were able to highlight for ourselves those parts of the process that we were not completely clear about.

 Therefore the training principle of:

-'Each one - teach one' is a powerful teaching and learning tool.
+'Each one teach one' is a very powerful teaching and learning tool.

-It acknowledges that to grasp a process, it's good to have the hands-on experience yourself.
-However, the learning goes deeper if you are required to explain that process to another person.
+It acknowledges that to really grasp a process it good to have hands on experience yourself; however the learning goes deeper if you are required to explain that process to another person.

 Overcoming your fear of public speaking,